luke-h1/fe-talk-2024/slides.md

 Admins, Moderators, certain teams etc.

 <!--
-Similar to percentage based rollouts but we are exposing features to users with specific attributes.This could be something like only releasing to paid users, only users in a certain region and things like that
+Similar to percentage based rollouts but we are exposing features to users with specific attributes.
+This could be something like only releasing to paid users, only users in a certain region and things like that
 -->

 ---